East Genomics

-An update to the to the national genomic test directory is expected soon.
-In this update, “Possible structural chromosomal rearrangement - karyotype or Targeted Chromosomal Analysis” (Test R297), is expected to be replaced with six new tests.
+The updated national genomic test directory includes replacement of the clinical indication “Possible structural chromosomal rearrangement - karyotype or Targeted Chromosomal Analysis” (R297) with six new tests.

 By making the reasons for testing clearer and including new requesting specialisms, this change aims to ensure tests are available to more patients and provide more clinically relevant results.